ansys/pyansys/README.rst

                                window_size=[800, 600], interactive=False)

 Stress can be plotted as well using the below code.
-The nodal stress is computed in the same manner that ANSYS uses by to determine the stress at each node by averaging the stress evaluated at that node for all attached elements.
+The nodal stress is computed in the same manner that Ansys uses by to determine the stress at each node by averaging the stress evaluated at that node for all attached elements.
 For now, only component stresses can be displayed.